chuyizhang23/Comparative-law/Lecture 2.md

 >
 > The decisions made at the Congress of Vienna had a profound impact on the political map of Europe and shaped the continent's geopolitical landscape for decades to come.
 While the Congress succeeded in restoring stability to Europe in the short term, it also laid the groundwork for future tensions and conflicts, particularly as nationalist aspirations and rivalries continued to simmer beneath the surface.

 France had multiple colonial empires where the French law system applied, including many Muslim countries.

-There was the "**domestic principle**," which means that in the colonies, the Muslim population was ruled by Muslim law, while the French legal system applied to the French population and foreigners coming from other areas.
+There was the "**domestic principle**."
+In the colonies, the Muslim population was ruled by Muslim law, while the French legal system applied to the French population and foreigners coming from other areas.

 > The "==domestic principle== (principe de l'indigénat in French)" in the context of the French colonial legal system refers to a legal doctrine that governed the administration of justice within French colonies.
 This principle dictated that the laws and legal institutions of France applied within the colonial territories, effectively extending French law to overseas territories.
 >